dbmi-bgm/granite/docs/callers.md

                             list of sample IDs for trio, PROBAND is required and must be listed FIRST (e.g. --trio PROBAND_ID [PARENT_ID] [PARENT_ID])
-      --VEPtag VEPTAG       by default the program will search for "VEP" TAG (VEP=<values>), use this parameter to specify a different TAG to be used (e.g. CSQ) --sep SEP             by default the program uses "&" as separator for subfields in annotating VCF (e.g.
+      --VEPtag VEPTAG       by default the program will search for "CSQ" TAG (CSQ=<values>), use this parameter to specify a different TAG to be used (e.g. VEP) --sep SEP             by default the program uses "&" as separator for subfields in annotating VCF (e.g.
                             ENST00000643759&ENST00000643774), use this parameter